thanos-io/thanos/docs/components/store.md

 ```

-## Time based partioning
+## Time based partitioning

 By default Thanos Store Gateway looks at all the data in Object Store and returns it based on query's time range.

 Thanos Store `--min-time`, `--max-time` flags allows you to shard Thanos Store based on constant time or time duration relative to current time.

 For example setting: `--min-time=-6w` & `--max-time==-2w` will make Thanos Store Gateway return metrics that fall within `now - 6 weeks` up to `now - 2 weeks` time range.